humdrum-tools/humdrum-documentation/tool/ditto/index.md

 78 has been repeated.
 For many applications repeating of barlines will be inappropriate.

-The following, more complex example, illustrates the use of the **-p** and **-s** options.
+The following, more complex example, illustrates the use of the <span class="option">p</span>
+and <span class="option">s</span> options.
 The input is shown on the left and the corresponding output is shown on the right.
 The output was produced by invoking the following command: